 SASSL is looking for enthusiastic folks with an understanding (or a willingness to learn!) about feminism and anti-oppression.
 Our volunteers come from diverse… READ MORE

 In 1999, SASSL became recognized as an important presence on campus when York students elected SASSL to receive a $2.10 tuition levy.
 The levy is distributed across… READ MORE

-Do I have to be female to use SASSL’s services?
+Do I have to be a women to access SASSL’s services?

-No. SASSL supports people of all genders, which includes, but is not limited to: gender queer folks, cis/trans women and cis/trans men.
+No. SASSL supports people of all genders, which includes, but is not limited to: gender queer/non-binary people, cis/trans women and cis/trans men.